We’ve been busy

 What is Soft-Mesh?

-Soft-Mesh vs Soft-Body physics
+Soft-Mesh vs. Soft-Body physics

 Soft-body physics adds a level of destruction in games most gamers are guilty of enjoying.
-For example, driving a vehicle in a racing game at 200 mph and “accidentally” running into a wall should result in catastrophic damage – not just a few scratches on the bumper or only a broken headlight.
-Soft-body physics in Unity can achieve catastrophic vehicle damage and deformation but sometimes at high CPU cost.
+For example, driving a vehicle in a racing game at 200 mph and “accidentally” running into a wall should result in catastrophic damage – not just a few scratches on the bumper or a broken headlight.
+Soft-body physics in Unity can achieve catastrophic vehicle damage and deformation but sometimes at a high CPU cost.